rajurai/ProjectMyGit/compute.md

 ###  1. Servers

-      <p>This serction includes details information all the server actions available.</p>
+      This serction includes details information all the server actions available.

   <p>
   Servers information.